 ... in the working class, the process of building a family, of making a living for it, of nurturing and maintaining the individuals in it "costs worlds of pain."

 (Lillian Breslow Rubin (b.
 1924), U.S. sociologist, family counselor, and author.
 Worlds of Pain, epilogue (1976).

 These are the final words of her study.
 Rubin, who had herself grown up in a working-class family, drew her title from this stanza of "The Everlasting Mercy," a poem by John Masefield: "To get the whole world out of bed/And washed, and dressed, and warmed, and fed,/To work, and back to bed again,/Believe me, Saul, costs worlds of pain.")

 Insects do not sting out of malice but because they also want to live: likewise our criticsthey want our blood, not our pain.

 (Friedrich Nietzsche (1844-1900), German philosopher, classical scholar, critic of culture.
-Friedrich Nietzsche, Sämtliche Werke: Kritische Studienausgabe, vol. 5, pp. 94-95, eds.
+Friedrich Nietzsche, Sämtliche Werke: Kritische Studienausgabe, vol. 2, p.
+445, eds.
 Giorgio Colli and Mazzino Montinari, Berlin, de Gruyter (1980).
-Beyond Good and Evil, "Fourth Part: Maxims and Interludes," section 124 (1886).)
+Mixed Opinions and Maxims, aphorism 164, "In Favor of Critics," (1879).)